stanford-cs324/winter2022/lectures/introduction.md

 $$H(p) = \sum_x p(x) \log \frac{1}{p(x)}.$$

-The entropy which measures the expected number of bits **any algorithm** needs to encode (compress) a sample $$x \sim p$$ into a bitstring:
+The entropy measures the expected number of bits **any algorithm** needs to encode (compress) a sample $$x \sim p$$ into a bitstring:

 $$\nl{the mouse ate the cheese} \Rightarrow 0001110101.$$